Seteeri/Particle/README.md

 Particle
 ========

+*Image to Be Inserted*

 > The Grid.
 A digital frontier.
 I tried to picture clusters of information as they moved through the computer.
 What did they look like?
  Ships?
 Motorcycles?
 Were the circuits like freeways?
 I kept dreaming of a world I thought I'd never see.
 And then one day . . .

 Inspired by:

-* Transformers (Beast Wars)
+* Transformers (Beast Wars), Digimon, Reboot
-* Digimon
-* Reboot
 * Compiz
 * Blender
 * Tron
 * Emacs
 * Lisp

 Particle is a 3D Lisp structured/projectional REPL.
 It is the implementation of my vision of a programmable UI to replace the desktop paradigm - a way to map our thoughts into the computer.
 It integrates concepts from CLIs, shells, REPLs, notebooks, WMs/DEs, creative coding, and mindmapping into a single interface.

+The target audience consists of programmers, power users and the like, and "busy" people.

+Ultimately, the goal of Particle is to create a Lispy userspace, while still maintaining backwards compatibility with the conventional desktop (Wayland) and the C world.
+This should reduce fragmentation and encourage growth by providing a stable base through a programming language just as C has cemented its place in the OS/kernel world, or how Apple uses Objective-C/Swift in its userland (I like to imagine if MacOS had been open-source, the computing world might be very different today...).

+Systemd has effectively rewritten the Linux userland, which depending on your interpretation, now provides a unified userland, which may be deemed most appropriate for servers and sysadmins.
+However, I believe for the desktop user and developers, it does not provide an appropriate interface, as it still relies on C and shell scripts through ini files, which is essentially a scripting analogue to C and a way to manage C processes/programs.

 My personal dream would be to have a consistent computing experience between a desktop/workstation, laptop/tablet and smartphone/PDA where information or objects can easily flow between devices, i.e. convergence.
+This is one step towards that.

+## The Principles

 Particle maximizes the following principles: